TheSethRose/LLM-Tools/README.md

 # LLM Tools

-A collection of tools designed to help with Large Language Model (LLM) development and debugging.
+A collection of tools designed to help with using a Large Language Model (LLM) to assist with development and debugging.

 ## Code Tree Generator